Klepac-Ceraj-Lab/echo_metadata/processing_SOP.md

 'Aliquoting' view.
 Filter by DOC such that only 16-32 samples are shown.
 Print this page for keeping track of samples and for recording all the information in your lab notebook.
 3. With full ice bucket, take selected samples out of -80C freezer.
+Use thermo gloves to protect your hands from the extreme cold.
 Arrange in same order as printed database page.
 Let defrost on ice.
 4. Clean inside of biosafety cabinet with 70% ethanol.
 Place pipette, tips, bag of cryovials, test tube rack, small tube rack, marker, and biohazardous waste bag in biosafety cabinet, wiping each item with ethanol in order to sterilize.